milte345/troop534/source/eagle-scouts/index.markdown

 sharing: true
 footer: true
 ---
-The following members of our Troop have earned the highest rank in Scouting, Eagle.
+The following members of our Troop have earned the highest rank in Scouting: Eagle.
+(&nbsp;) Denotes number of Palms earned beyond the Eagle rank.

 <table width="500">
 <tr><td>